A very short autobiography

 got two kids, first a girl and six years

 later a boy.
-Now there are two grandchildren.
+Now there are four grandchildren.
 Sure, I'm a grandpa, and

 during the summer I get a tan on the top of my head.

 divorced.
 That's what people do.
 Then I spent eight years enjoying the